shuoshuc/FabricEval/README.md

 reduces original groups with large sizes to smaller ones to fit into the switch table limits.
-FabricEval includes a selection of such group reduction algorithms, including a re-implementation of WCMP TableFitting \[EuroSys'14\], our own DMIR and IGR, as well as a few other variants.
+FabricEval includes a selection of such group reduction algorithms, including a re-implementation of WCMP TableFitting \[EuroSys'14\], our own DMIR and IGR algorithms, as well as a few other variants.
 The group reduction algorithm is also modular, and can easily be replaced with the user's own choice.

 ## Structure
 * **common/**: common helper functions and flags.